BARSElo: Player Rating System for Recreational Dodgeball

 Phase 4: The Bradley-Terry Pivot

-Instead of sequential updates, what if I optimized all player skills simultaneously using the entire game history?
-This became the core idea behind Bradley-Terry (BT).
+Instead of sequential updates, I optimized all player skills simultaneously over the full game history.
+That became the core idea behind Bradley-Terry (BT).

 Core approach: Each player has a latent skill parameter θ (theta).
 Team skill is the mean of player skills.
 I maximize the likelihood of observing all game outcomes given these parameters, with L2 regularization to prevent overfitting.